ritchie46/anaStruct/README.rst

 Structural Engineering
 ======================

-*A small library with solutions for Structural Engineering problems*
+*A small library with solutions for Structural Engineering problems.*

 Installation
 ============

 ::

-    $ pip install structural_engineering
+    $ pip install StructuralEngineering

 For now you're able to create a cross section of any polygon and determine:
  - Matrix FEM for beams (Work In Progress)